- 2 beef tenderloin steaks (8 ounces each), cut into 1/2-inch cubes

 - Preheat oven to 400°.
 On a lightly floured surface, unfold puff pastry.
 Roll each sheet into a 12-in. square.
 Cut each into 16 squares.

 - Place 2 tablespoonfuls of beef mixture in center of half of squares.
 Top with remaining squares; press edges with a fork to seal.
-Place on parchment paper-lined baking sheets.
+Place on parchment-lined baking sheets.
 Cut slits in top; brush with egg.
 Bake until golden brown, 14-16 minutes.